cakephp/bakery.cakephp.org/2016/01/23/cakephp_318_released.rst

 * Using ``matching()`` on a BelongsToMany association with conditions no longer emits invalid SQL. (@markstory)
-* Generated reciporical BelongsToMany associations have association conditions applied to them. (@markstory)
+* Generated reciprocal BelongsToMany associations have the original conditions applied to them. (@markstory)
 * ``Inflector::camelize()`` now caches results (@ypnos-web)
 * ``ConnectionManager::config()`` no longer clones objects passed in. (@lorenzo)
-* Postgres schema reflection now only reads constraints in the same schema (@lorenzo)
+* Postgres schema reflection now only reads constraints in the connection's schema (@lorenzo)
-* Memcached can now correctly connect to unix domain sockets. (@Mischa ter Smitten)
+* Memcached can now connect to unix domain sockets. (@Mischa ter Smitten)
 * TreeBehavior now uses expression objects for field updates.
-This makes it more compatible with datasources requiring identifier quoting. (@skiedr, @lorenzo)
+This makes it compatible with datasources requiring identifier quoting. (@skiedr, @lorenzo)
-* Fixed incorect behavior of ``TextHelper::autoLink()`` when CRLFs are present.
+* Fixed incorrect behavior of ``TextHelper::autoLink()`` when CRLFs are present.
   (@jeremyharris)
 * The ``fullDebug`` argument of ``TestCase::assertHtml()`` now works as documented. (@jeremyharris)